-As a clinical technologist, you would be expected to undertake continuing professional development (CPD).
+As a clinical technologist, you’re expected to undertake continuing professional development (CPD).
 This is in order to keep your knowledge and skills up to date.
-You must also do this to maintain your registration with the RCT.
+You must also do this to maintain your registration with the Register of Clinical Technologists (RCT).
 Your CPD should be varied and balanced.
 It can include:

 - applying for research grants

 - post-qualification training courses

 - receiving training on new equipment

 Gaining qualifications and undertaking CPD will help your career prospects.
 As your career progresses, you could move into a more senior or management role, including leading your own team or controlling a budget.

 There will be opportunities for you to teach or train current staff or the next generation of clinical technologists.
 With an MSc or PhD in a relevant subject, you could move into teaching.

 As a registered clinical technologist, you will have opportunities to take on similar roles across the country and beyond.
 Some clinical technologists have been successful in moving into clinical scientist roles and into the medical device industry.